nicolasdespres/respect/README.md

 Although, the semantics of the schema definition DSL available in this library may change slightly from the _JSON schema standard_, we have tried to keep it as close as possible.
-For instance the `strict` option of object schema is not presented in the standard.
+For instance the `strict` option of hash schema is not presented in the standard.
 However, when a schema is dumped to its _JSON Schema_ version the syntax and semantic have been followed.
 You should note that there is no "loader" available yet in this library.
 In other word, you cannot instantiate a Schema class from a _JSON Schema_ string representation.